 - Engage in volunteer work to build a skill.

 Want more interview prep tips?
 Visit Robert Half’s job interview resource page now!

 Sample responses to the question

 You have a unique opportunity as you approach this question about weaknesses in a job interview.
 How so?
 You can show the hiring manager you recognize the areas where you need to upgrade yourself and are taking steps to address them.
 Here’s a sample answer that takes this approach:

 “Although I always met my deadlines, I used to have a problem with procrastination, and I’d end up working really long days as a deadline approached.
 I decided that I needed to deal with the issue, so I enrolled in a class on time management.
 I learned how to organize my days and attack an assignment in manageable chunks.
 Now, I put together a plan as soon as I get a new assignment, and I often beat my deadlines.”

-For instance, if you’re applying for a job as a graphic designer, there’s a good chance you won’t be involved in the financial side of the company’s or department’s operations.
-That means you can answer the question like this: “I’ve always been on the creative side of things, so I haven’t had much experience working with finance or budgets, so I’d say that’s a weakness for me.
-However, I’m a quick learner, and I believe I could pick up the basics of budgeting if I ever needed to for my job.”
+“I’ve always been on the creative side of things and haven’t had much experience with content development, so I’d say that’s a weakness for me.
+However, I’m a quick learner, and I believe I could improve my writing skills if I ever needed to for my job.”

-Like most job interview questions, “What are your weaknesses” can be challenging to answer.
-But it’s not just an obstacle to clear or a pitfall to avoid: It’s an opportunity to show the hiring manager that you can learn from constructive criticism, that you’re willing to make changes when you face challenges, and that you can pick yourself up and dust yourself off when you fail.
-And any employer would count those things as strengths.
+Like the common job interview questions, “What are your weaknesses?” can be challenging to answer.
+But it’s not just an obstacle to clear or a pitfall to avoid.
+It’s an opportunity to show the hiring manager how you can learn from constructive criticism, how you’re willing to make changes when you face challenges, and how you can pick yourself up and dust yourself off when you fail.
+Any employer would count those things as strengths.